telerik/blazor-docs/components/listview/editing.md

 ---
 title: Editing
-page_title: ListView for Blazor | Editing
+page_title: ListView - Editing
-description: How to edit, insert and delete items in the listview for Blazor
+description: How to edit, insert and delete items in the listview for Blazor.
 slug: listview-editing
 tags: telerik,blazor,listview,editing,crud
 published: True